humberto1212/weather-app/README.md

 ### Instructions:
 - Go to [Open Weather](https://openweathermap.org/api) and get your API key.
 This has to be inserted in the app.js file.
-- In the terminal `npm install` to downloads a package and it's dependencies.
+- In the terminal run `npm install`, this one downloads a package and its dependencies.
-- `node server.js` in the terminal to execute the server.js file.
+- Run `node server.js` in the terminal to execute the server.js file.
 - Open (http://localhost:8080)

 ### Link